Falah-Jabar-Rahim/A-Fully-Automatic-DL-Pipeline-for-WSI-QA/README.md

   - A folder named `qualified` containing qualified tiles
   - A folder named `unqualified` containing unqualified tiles
 - You can adjust the testing parameters in `test_wsi.py`
+- If your WSI image has a format other than .svs or .mrxs, please modify line 143 in `test_wsi.py`
+- It is recommended to use a tile size of 270 × 270 pixels

 # Training: